Eddy1015/openhab-addons/bundles/org.openhab.binding.innogysmarthome/README.md

 ### Bridge

-The innogy SmartHome Controller (SHC) is the bridge, that provides the central communication with the devices.
+The Livisi / innogy SmartHome Controller (SHC) is the bridge, that provides the central communication with the devices.
 Without the SHC, you cannot communicate with the devices.
 This binding supports both the SHC and the SHC2 (with support for Bluetooth devices).